Members and Guests meet every

 Next Meetings - Events/Speaker

-Members and guests please note that all Club meetings for July 2020 have been cancelled due caronavirus pandemic health requirements.
+Members and guests please note that all Club face-to-face meetings for August 2020 have been cancelled due caronavirus pandemic health requirements.

 Contact the Club